league-of-legends-devs/league-tooltips/README.md

 ## Debug

 This module uses the [debug module](https://www.npmjs.com/package/debug).
-In order to show the debug logs, you must enabled the debugging logs.
+In order to show the debug logs, you must enable the debugging logs.

 * **Server :** you must set the `league-tooltips:*` value in the `DEBUG` environment variable :
  * Linux : `export DEBUG=league-tooltips:*`